 There were 29 King's Police Medals awarded for bravery against fires between 1911 and 1938, for instance.
 In later peace-time years there were two George Medals in 1956 to PCs Norman Loxley and Thomas Oliver who rescued a man from a burning railway carriage, one BEM for gallantry (1966) awarded to PC John Chorlton who climbed up a drain pipe of a burning house to rescue two people, and six Queen's Commendations for Brave Conduct at other fires, the latest being in 1972.
 Nowadays it seems to be a rare event for a Sovereign's medal to be awarded for rescue gallantry within the remits of the RHS and SPLF.

 This medal was instituted by King Edward VII on 7th July 1909 following representations made after the Tottenham Outrage where so many were shot and wounded in a running battle with the Latvian immigrants Paul Hefeld and Jacob Lepidus.
 PC William Tyler was murdered, as indeed was a 10-year old boy Ralph Joscelyne, but Sergeants Cater and Eagles, and PC Dixon who had distinguished themselves in the incident, were amongst the first to be awarded the new medal.
-The KPM and its current equivalent of the QPM can also be awarded for distinguished service.
-It is possible for a QPM nowadays to be awarded for an individual smart piece of police work, and there has been a trend very recently for awards for distinguished service tending to be awarded to more junior officers rather than ACPO ranks.
+The KPM and its equivalent of the QPM can also be awarded for distinguished service.
+It is possible for a KPM nowadays to be awarded for an individual smart piece of police work, and there has been a trend very recently for awards for distinguished service tending to be awarded to more junior officers rather than senior ranks.
 Sir John Nott-Bower was a Commissioner whose QPM was awarded for brave conduct (in India where he was involved in a gun battle with an Indian nationalist terrorist).
 For an example of a more junior officer recognised for distinguished service, see Norwell Roberts.
 DS Albert Handley (warrant number 74488) was a junior officer who received the KPM for distinguished service for 26 years' service in Bethnal Green during which he received 148 commendations, and had also been shot at.

 Of 226 KPMs awarded up until 1940 to Met officers, 33 (15%) were for saving, or attempting to save life from drowning and 26 (12%) were for going into houses or other buildings which were on fire.
 A large group of 41 (18%) were for dealing with runaway horses, but the largest was 63 (28%) for incidents involving firearms.